46 Positive Environmental Success Stories - May 2024

 Photo by Sophia Simoes / Unsplash

-Despite being unsuccessful a campaign to put Snæfellsjökull on the ballot has raised an aware of environmental stewardship.
+Despite being unsuccessful, a campaign to put Snæfellsjökull on the ballot has raised an awareness of environmental stewardship.
 Despite the glacier being roughly 700,000 years old, campaigners warn it could vanish altogether within the next half a century.
 (Positive News)

 shallow focus photography of gray and black lemur